Toxteth Park Cemetery

 John and Mary’s daughter Eleanor Vickers Atcherley lived her whole life in Liverpool and died there unmarried.
 John and Mary also had a son, named John Atcherley after his father, who was baptised at Liverpool St Peter’s on 9 Aug 1938.
 Sadly, John junior died aged just 7 months; he was buried on 4 Feb 1839 at Liverpool St Michael’s.

 Manchester General Cemetery

-My thanks to Barbara Lang for providing the photo below and for allowing me to reproduce material from her collection.
+My thanks to Barbara Lang for providing the photo below (which I have digitally enhanced) and for allowing me to reproduce material from her collection.